 You can use your own equipment at your own desk to conduct live lectures.
-However, we strongly recommend using a good quality headset.
+However, we strongly recommend using a good-quality headset.
 If you do not own one, you can request one here (home delivery is possible).

-Are you still unsure which tool is suitable for your educational purpose?
-Please view this comparison of functionalities.
 General tips & tricks on how to successfully conduct a live online lecture can be found here.